-1. Except for a well exempted under Rules 4.2(6), Rule 7.10(1)(b) or 7.10(2)(c), a new well may not be drilled within 50 feet of an existing well, or the property line of any abutting land that is not owned or controlled by the owner of the new well.
-[Amended August 12, 2014]

-2. In the Simsboro formation the spacing of a new well shall be as provided in (a) or (b), at the election of the owner exercised when the application for a new well permit is filed:

-a. the spacing of a new well from any well in that formation shall be a distance of not less than one foot per one gallon per minute of production capacity and not less than one-half foot per gallon per minute from the property line of each adjoining landowner; [Amended November 5, 2019] or b. the spacing of the new well shall be based on engineering studies and drawdown criteria derived from GAM simulations which have been appropriately modified to; (i) represent the aquifer properties near the new well based on publicly available information; and (ii) to represent current and probable future groundwater development in the District, to meet the following performance standards: [Amended November 5, 2019]
+- +-1.
+Except for a well exempted under Rules 4.2(6), Rule 7.10(1)(b) or 7.10(2)(c) or as set forth herein, -a new well may not be drilled within fifty (50) feet of an existing well, or the property line of any abutting land that is not owned or controlled by the owner of the new well.
+[Amended August 12, 2014] [Amended October , 2024] - 2.2.
+In the Simsboro formation, the spacing of a new well from any well in that formation shall be a distance of not less than one foot per one gallon per minute of production capacity and not less than one-half foot per gallon per minute from the property line of each adjoining landowner; [Amended November 5, 2019] [Amended October , 2024] the spacing of a new well shall be as provided in (a) or (b), at the election of the owner exercised when the application for a new well permit is filed: - a. the spacing of a new well from any well in that formation shall be a distance of not less than one foot per one gallon per minute of production capacity and not less than one half foot per gallon per minute from the property line of each adjoining landowner; [Amended November 5, 2019] [October , 2024] or b. the spacing of the new well shall be based on engineering studies and drawdown criteria derived from GAM simulations which have been appropriately modified to; (i) represent the aquifer properties near the new well based on publicly available information; and (ii) to represent current and probable future groundwater development in the District, to meet the following performance standards: [Amended November 5, 2019]